-How long have you worked for Munzee?
+How long have you played Munzee?

-How did you come up with Munzee?
+How did you find Munzee?

 What do you enjoy most about Munzee?